eltorqiro/TSW-AegisHUD/README.md

 ElTorqiro_AegisHUD
 ==================
-AegisHUD UI mod for the MMORPG "The Secret World"
+Aegis system management and HUD for the MMORPG "The Secret World"

 What is this?